 Our partnership’s most recent quarterly results show that Age of Opportunity has already engaged 1250 people over 50 who are 'hard to reach' and have multiple and complex barriers to work.
 As a direct result of the support received from this project, over 200 people have overcome the challenges they were facing and are now employed, self-employed or in training.

-For more information about the Age of Opportunity project please contact: [email protected]
+For more information about the Age of Opportunity project, please email Maira Butt at [email protected] or call her on 07964058027.

 Building Better Opportunities